NorikDavtian/nuxt3-directus-starter/README.md

 # Nuxt 3 / Directus 17 Starter

-Opinionated starter template for Nuxt 3 using Directus 9 as a backend.
+Opinionated starter template for Nuxt 3 using directus 17 as a backend.
 Develop internal or client applications faster with this batteries-included starter.

 **[View The Demo Site](https://directus-nuxt3-starter.netlify.app/)**

 **Features**

-- Built-in Directus 9 support to use as your backend, API, headless CMS - whatever your use case
+- Built-in directus 17 support to use as your backend, API, headless CMS - whatever your use case
 - Tailwind CSS with all plugins, HeadlessUI, and Heroicons (Now Using V2) icon support
 - Authentication and user store already configured for you
 - Ready to use common components like modals, dropdowns, and file upload input